MattSays/OpenGL-Learning/README.md

 # OpenGL-Learning
-Used for learning opengl
+I created this project for learning opengl

-Thanks to @thethinmatrix for his tutorials :)
+Thanks to @thethinmatrix for your tutorials :)